justmaso/justmaso/README.md

 - 👋 I’m @justmaso
-- 🧑‍💻 I’m interested in CS
-- 📖 I’m currently at the University of Toronto
+- 📖 I’m currently at the University of Toronto studying CS

 <!---
 justmaso/justmaso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.